Lion Air Plane Crash Death Toll Is 6 Confirmed, With 189 People Total On Board Indonesian Jet

 — Al Jazeera English (@AJEnglish) October 29, 2018

 As of now, six bodies have been recovered and transferred to Police Hospital in Kramat Jati in east Jakarta.
 Lion Air is flying out family members to wait for news at the airport, with 76 family members on the way and 90 family members having already arrived.
-A crisis center will be open there for the next 2 weeks.
-Twenty of the passengers were reportedly ministry officials returning to Pangkal Pinang.
+A crisis center will be open there for the next two weeks.
+20 of the passengers were reportedly ministry officials returning to Pangkal Pinang.
 The plane also had three children aboard.
-Search efforts will proceed for at least seven days for 24 hours a day.
+Search efforts will proceed for at least seven days around the clock.
 Then, officials will determine if their efforts should last an additional three days.

 “We are very concerned with this tragic event and will continue to coordinate with all related parties in order to receive confirmation on the whereabouts of our passengers and flight crew,” Lion Air said in a statement.

-According to BBC, the operational director of the search and rescue team Bambang Suryo, suspects the outcome is grim.
+According to BBC, the operational director of the search and rescue team, Bambang Suryo, suspects that the outcome is grim.

 “I predict there are no survivors, based on body parts found so far,” Suryo said.